drodriguezol/foundations-of-data-science-activities/README.md

 - The normal distribution is frequently observed in real-world datasets, making it a valuable tool for data professionals.
 - Understanding it is crucial for advanced statistical analyses like hypothesis testing and regression analysis.

+# Z-Score

+## Definition

+The **z-score**, also known as the standard score, measures the number of standard deviations a data point is from the mean of a dataset.
+It provides a way to understand how a specific value compares to the average value in a distribution.

+The formula for calculating the z-score of a value \(X\) is:

+$$\[
+z = \frac{(X - \mu)}{\sigma}
+\]$$

+Where:
+- $$\(X\)$$ = the value for which you are calculating the z-score.
+- $$\(\mu\)$$ = the mean of the dataset.
+- $$\(\sigma\)$$ = the standard deviation of the dataset.

+## Purpose of Z-Score

+1. **Standardization**: Z-scores standardize different datasets, making them comparable.
+For example, if you have scores from different tests with different scales, converting them to z-scores allows for direct comparison.

+2. **Identifying Outliers**: Z-scores help identify outliers in a dataset.
+Generally, a z-score greater than 3 or less than -3 may indicate that a value is an outlier.

+3. **Probability Calculations**: In a normal distribution, z-scores can be used to determine probabilities and percentiles.
+For instance, you can use z-scores to find the likelihood that a given value falls below or above a specific threshold in a normally distributed dataset.

+4. **Data Interpretation**: Z-scores provide a way to interpret how far away a data point is from the mean.
+A positive z-score indicates the value is above the mean, while a negative z-score indicates it is below the mean.